eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives the update delete only `WorkloadOperation`, then the RuntimeManager shall request the WorkloadObject to update the workload with only deleting the existing workload.
+When the RuntimeManager receives an update delete only `WorkloadOperation`, then the RuntimeManager shall request the WorkloadObject to update the workload with only deleting the existing workload by passing no workload to the WorkloadObject.

+Comment:
+The update only operation is only triggered internally when an update with update strategy `AT_MOST_ONCE` has fulfilled `DeleteConditions`.
+The inter-workload dependencies are therefore always fulfilled when the RuntimeManager receives this operation.

 Tags:
 - RuntimeManager